DDR13GIT/absouts_site/GEOBLOCKING.md

 To disable geoblocking entirely:

-1. Remove or empty the `NEXT_PUBLIC_BLOCKED_COUNTRIES` environment variable in Vercel
+1. Remove the `redirects` array from `vercel.json`
-2. Redeploy the application
+2. Commit and push your changes

-Or delete the `middleware.ts` file to completely remove the feature.
+3. The site will be accessible from all countries

 ## Security Considerations